iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ascent.phr 2 reviews"/>
 </p>

+> The app no longer loads up, I used it to order repeat prescriptions now it won't do anything<br> :date: __2021-02-13 09:41:43__

 > Seems to not ever load the prescriptions section which was the main reason I got it.<br> :date: __2021-02-02 00:17:09__

 > Not been able to order a prescription for the last 6 months using app.
 Was fine before that.<br> :date: __2021-01-28 13:02:32__